Natural SIBO Treatment Protocols That Actually Work

 Constipation and toxicity

 Constipation, which is a very debilitating symptom for those with methane-producing archaea, must be dealt with as an absolute priority (16).
 If there is especially-toxic bacteria and archaea-filled waste being stored in the colon for extended periods of time, the body can reabsorb these toxins.
+This is particularly important for those who experience more severe SIBO die off symptoms.
 We must keep the colon clear so I encourage clients to take magnesium and vitamin C daily, as well as complete a vitamin C flush weekly.
 If you want more information about how to clear constipation, please CLICK HERE to receive my FREE Constipation Clear-out eguide.

 Finally, at the end of each round of antimicrobials or after completing the elemental diet, it is essential that we re-test.

 PHASE 3 - REPOPULATE THE GOOD BACTERIA & HEAL THE GUT LINING

 With the SIBO overgrowth eradicated, the focus shifts to repopulating the gut with the right balance of flora and healing the gut lining to support long term health and prevent a relapse.

 Unfortunately, it’s much more complicated than that.
 It’s about what type of SIBO you have, with your symptoms and client history, which strains of probiotics you have tried, how much and at what point in your SIBO treatment to introduce them.
 It is one of the many reasons that DIY treatment and off-the-shelf protocols don’t often work for SIBO sufferers… there are just too many variables and a constant need to review and refine treatment.